-AAA Carolinas now is the time to winterize your vehicle - South Carolina Radio Network
+AAA Carolinas: Now is the time to winterize your vehicle - South Carolina Radio Network

-AAA Carolinas said the morning chill in the air across South Carolina signals that it is time to “winterize” your vehicle for the upcoming cold weather season.
+AAA Carolinas said the morning chill across South Carolina signals that it is now time to “winterize” your vehicle for the upcoming cold weather season.

-“The switch from warm weather to cold temps can be tough on your vehicle,” Tiffany Wright, AAA Carolinas spokesperson said in a release.
+“The switch from warm weather to cold temps can be tough on your vehicle,” AAA Carolinas spokeswoman Tiffany Wright said in the release.
 “There are some simple checks and maintenance that you can do right now to help your vehicle stay in top condition.”

 AAA Carolinas recommends that motorists: